 2. Are the draperies, blinds, or curtains included?

 Sometimes the window treatments are not included with the residence, so it’s always a good idea to check.
 Blinds, drapes, or curtains are essential when you’re moving into a place.
-You don’t want strangers being able to look into your residence and see all your valuables, especially when you’re moving in and everything is scattered in plain view.
-Make sure to get some good window treatments installed stat, if they don’t come with the residence.
+You don’t want strangers to be able to look into your residence and see all your valuables, especially when you’re moving in and everything is scattered in plain view.
+Make sure to get some good window treatments installed stat if they don’t come with the residence.